Historic Wabana

 Source: Town of Wabana website (July 2020)

 The newspaper clipping below is from the Daily News Year End Review, Dec.
 31, 1959.
-It shows the first Wabana Town Council Office located in the former DOSCO Survey Office, which is still standing, on Town Square where it meets No. 2 Road.
+It shows the second Wabana Town Council Office located in the former DOSCO Survey Office, which is still standing, on Town Square where it meets No. 2 Road.
 The Town Council moved from there to the former Vocational School/Cabot College in the mid-1990s.
-(In 2022, this building is owned by Tourism Bell Island and is known as "The Red Building."
+(In 2023, this building is owned by Tourism Bell Island and is known as "The Red Building."
 It houses the "Bell Island Music Hall of Memories.")

 Some Early History of the Town of Wabana